Listed below are some interesting fun facts on Zimbabwe for travelers and tourists.

 Zimbabwe Currency: US$ Dollar (USD)

-Visa cards are accepted within Victoria Falls hotels and establishments, at various shops BUT not out in remote areas like Hwange, Mana pools, Matopos, etc due to no online facilities
+Visa cards are accepted within Victoria Falls hotels and establishments, at various shops BUT not out in remote areas like Hwange, Mana Pools, Matopos, etc due to no online facilities

 We suggest you bring some US$ cash in small denominations with you for parks fees into the Falls, lunches, drinks, and gratuities.